-- Floor protection must extend to the sides, rear, and front of the stove (see "Clearances" below for minimum floor protection). - Floor protection must be non-combustible and at least .018" (.45mm) thick (26 gauge).
+- Floor protection must extend to the sides, rear, and front of the stove (see "Clearances" below for minimum floor protection). - Floor protection must be non-combustible and at least .018" (.45mm) thick (26 gauge) no thermal protection required (R=0).